 Ground contact time balance compares the difference between the ground contact time on your left and right leg.
 To do this, the total ground contact time (for both legs), is split into a percentage for the left and right legs.

 Why is this useful?
-As we’ve seen symmetry is important for running efficiency.
-It’s also a key player in long term injury risk.
+As we’ve seen, symmetry is essential for running efficiency.
+It’s also a key player in long-term injury risk.

-Whilst, most runners have a slight difference in the ground contact time balance; at a certain point of imbalance, there’s an increased risk of injury.
+Whilst most runners have a slight difference in the ground contact time balance; at a certain point there’s an increased risk of injury.

-With this in mind, it’s clear that a good level of symmetry is vital for both injury prevention and running performance.
+With this in mind, it’s clear that a good level of symmetry is crucial for both injury prevention and running performance.

 Making sense of ground contact time balance

 As I’ve mentioned, ground contact time balance measures the balance between our left and right leg.
-As an example 49.0-51.0 indicates that 49% of ground contact time is on left, and 51% on the right.
+As an example, 49.0-51.0 shows that 49% of ground contact time is on left, and 51% on the right.

 What does this mean?
-Simply put, a lower value indicates a faster ground contact time on that side.
-In some cases, this may be because one leg is more dominant, but it can also reflect biomechanical differences like leg length.
-Whatever the reason, it does tell us there’s a difference, an imbalance, or a level of asymmetry.
+Simply put, a lower value shows a faster ground contact time on that side.
+Sometimes, this may be because one leg is more dominant, but it can also reflect biomechanical differences like leg length.
+Whatever the reason, it tells us there’s a difference, an imbalance, or a level of asymmetry.